Ary2941/Ary2941/README.md

 - 👋 Hi, I’m @Ary2941
 - 👀 I’m interested in code
-- 🌱 I’m currently learning code
+- 🌱 I’m currently learning to do blockchain aplications in various languages
-- 💞️ I’m looking to collaborate on code
+- 💞️ I’m looking to collaborate on projects blockchain related
-- 📫 How to reach me code
+- 📫 How to reach me: amaury2941@gmail.com
 - 😄 Pronouns: co/de
 - ⚡ Fun fact: i code